ayshiff/my-open-source-journey/docs/contributions/flutter.md

 ### Context

+_Provides a standard way of writing and running tests in Dart._

 ### Current behavior

-`printOnFailure` should explicitly check and throw if there is no current invoker.
+The `printOnFailure` function should explicitly check and throw if there is no current invoker.

 ```
  The method 'printOnFailure' was called on null.